Herman Sachnowitz

-He lost his father, three sisters and four brothers in Auschwitz.
-His mother died when they were younger.
-Sachnowitz told about his stay as a Jewish slave in Auschwitz in the book Det angår også deg (It concerns you too).
-It was written by the author Arnold Jacoby.
-His brother Elias Sachnowitz and later Herman owned the ladies' clothing store "Ekko" (Prinsegata 8) in Larvik.
-His wife was named Paula Sachnowitz.
+Sachnowitz lost his father, three sisters and four brothers in Auschwitz (his mother died in 1939).
+Sachnowitz told about his stay as a Jewish slave in Auschwitz in the book Det angår også deg (It concerns you too), co-written by Arnold Jacoby.

+After the war, Sachnowitz married Paula Sachnowitz.
+His late brother Elias had opened a ladies' clothing store "Ekko" (Prinsegata 8) in Larvik in 1935, that Herman now took over.